MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/power-automate-approval-email-information.md

 - 42.159.163.82
 - 42.159.163.83

-All approval emails will be sent with a sender address of `maccount@microsoft.com`.
+All approval emails will be sent with a sender address of `maccount@microsoft.com` or `flow-noreply@microsoft.com`.